 Plan the budget.
-How much will your teen be allowed to spend totally?
+How much will your teen be allowed to spend?
 Do this job together.
 Take that figure and split it between the expenses for decorations, food, and activities, plus the location if the party is not at home.

 Choose a teen birthday party theme.
 Is your party going to be a spa sleepover or a pool party?
 While a theme isn't always needed, it can help you and your guests choose what to wear and sets the tone for the party.

 Have the invitation list readily available at your home phone so that anyone can check it off when someone calls.
 Parents should be ready to answer questions that other parents may ask.
 You’ll want to keep this list handy at the party too, in case you need the phone numbers.

 4 Weeks Before the Party

 Decide on a menu.
 Will your party include a meal, like pizza, or just finger foods?
 Either way, there are many fun party recipes you can use.
 Pick foods that you can prepare before the day of the party so you can free up time for decorating and getting ready.

-Decide on the teen birthday party activities, games, and decorations.
+Decide on party activities, games, and decorations.
 Having games and activities that teens can do when each finds time during the party works best.
 Things like sign-in boards and don’t-say-these-words games free up those who just want to chat and entertain those who need it.
 Decorations should go with the theme, if you have one.

 Note: If you are ordering supplies through a catalog or online, do so now.
 You'll want to be sure you have the order in plenty of time.
 Make a list of everything you've ordered and who you ordered it from complete with phone number.
 Keep this handy in case you need to call the company.